Was Your Amazon Account Hacked? How To Tell

 Antivirus software can protect against any malware meant to steal your credentials, while a virtual private network (VPN) can keep your devices safe from keyloggers on public or home Wi-Fi.

 It’s good to know what phishing and smishing look like so you don’t become a victim.
-If you receive an unsolicited email or text saying your package can’t be delivered and you need to update information by clicking a link, it’s likely that is a phishing or smishing attempt.
+If you receive an unsolicited email or text saying your package can’t be delivered and you need to update information by clicking a link, that is likely a phishing or smishing attempt.
 It’s also good to make sure each of your accounts has a different, unique password that’s kept encrypted in a password manager.
 Remember that Google’s password manager isn’t safe, so don’t rely on your browser to keep your information private.

 Other ways a hacker can access your account: